TodePond/TodePondDotCom/wikiblogarden/blending/block/readme.md

 ## Chaos

 I don't want to create a tangible narrative.
-I don't want to have a [guiding principle](https://worrydream.com/LearnableProgramming/) because I'm not arrogant enough to think that I already know it.
+I don't want to have a [guiding principle](https://worrydream.com/LearnableProgramming/) because I'm not arrogant enough to think that I already know what it should be.

 I am here to practise, at this point.
 I am trying to learn.
 I will get better at influencing people, for god knows what.
 I will get better at being empathetic.
 I will get better at [making sand](https://todepond.com/wikiblogarden/art/why-bother).
 I will get better at [normalising scrappy fiddles](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).